SonarSource/SonarJS/docs/DEV.md

    * Prefer using `meta.messages` to specify messages through `messageId`s.
 Message can be part of the RSPEC description, like [here](https://sonarsource.github.io/rspec/#/rspec/S4036/javascript#message).
    * Note that there are some helper functions in `src/linting/eslint/rules/helpers/`
    * If writing a regex rule, use [createRegExpRule](https://github.com/SonarSource/SonarJS/blob/2831eb9a53da914d58b8e063a017c68e71eab839/eslint-bridge/src/linting/eslint/rules/helpers/regex/rule-template.ts#L52)
-   * If possible implement quickfixes for the rule (then add its rule key in `eslint-bridge/src/linting/eslint/linter/quickfixes/rules.ts`).
+   * If possible implement quick fixes for the rule (then add its rule key in `eslint-bridge/src/linting/eslint/linter/quickfixes/rules.ts`).

 ### Testing the rule

 `eslint-bridge` supports 2 kinds of rule unit-tests: ESLint's [RuleTester](https://eslint.org/docs/developer-guide/nodejs-api#ruletester) or our comment-based tests
    * Prefer comment-based tests as they are more readable
-   * Use the ESlint rule tester to test quickfixes, as our comment-based one does not support them yet
+   * Use the ESlint rule tester to test quick fixes, as our comment-based one does not support them yet

 #### Comment-based testing